sagemath/sage/src/doc/en/reference/references/index.rst

               Smith: Faster computation of isogenies of large prime degree.
               ANTS XIV, Open Book Series Vol. 4, No. 1, 2020.
               :arxiv:`2003.10118`

 ..
+[BDLS2022] Alexander E. Black and Jesús A. De Loera and Niklas Lütjeharms
+              and Raman Sanyal. *The Polyhedral Geometry of Pivot Rules and Monotone Paths* :arxiv: `2201.05134`

+..
 [BD1989] \R. J. Bradford and J. H. Davenport, *Effective tests for
             cyclotomic polynomials*, Symbolic and Algebraic